 More than 150 years and 28 Neil Diamond albums later, three business-minded women in that very community launched New Boston Creative Group.
 Legend has it they sealed the deal with a blood oath…or friendship bracelets and a burger.
 It’s never been clear.

 In any case, the New Boston name is about the pride we have in our community and in building something from the ground up.
 In the same way those pioneers came together to make a viable, vibrant town, we partner with clients to get their work noticed and expand their reach.
-And because our clients are largely nonprofit and public sector organizations, their success is everyone’s success.
-Their efforts add up to healing the sick, teaching people of all ages, bettering towns, bolstering the arts, furthering research, combatting diseases, and protecting our food supply, their efforts add up to major improvements in their industries and communities.
+And because our clients are established businesses, organizations and nonprofits, their success is everyone’s success.
+Whether healing the sick, teaching people of all ages, bettering towns, bolstering the arts, furthering research, combatting diseases, or protecting our food supply, their efforts add up to major improvements in their industries and communities.

 Who knew four little words could stand for so much?